-The automotive sector in Ghana is largely made up of retailers of imported used vehicles and a few distributers who deal in the retailing of new vehicles.
+The automotive sector in Ghana is largely made up of local and international assemblers, distributors of new vehicles (including American vehicles), and retailers of imported used vehicles.

 Ghana imports about 100,000 vehicles per year.
 About 90 percent are used.
 The United States, Japan, and Germany are leading suppliers.
 Please see our market intelligence reporting on Safety and Conformity Assessment Affecting Used Autos, as well as high customs valuation assessments for used vehicles.
 U.S. suppliers should contact Commercial Service Ghana Commercial Specialist PaaEkow Quansah at Office.Accra@trade.gov to understand the latest dynamics on a yet-to-be-implemented ban on older vehicles and changing safety inspection requirements for used vehicles.